Skip to main content

 At Art by Ancourage drawing classes, each session focuses on a specific skill with guided exercises and individual feedback.
 Students do not simply copy a reference image — they learn the underlying principles that allow them to draw anything from observation.

-Drawing classes typically cover multiple mediums, each offering different qualities and learning opportunities.
+Drawing classes typically cover multiple media, each offering different qualities and learning opportunities.

 • Graphite pencils (HB to 8B): The most versatile drawing tool.
 Excellent for precision, shading, and detail work.
 Ideal for beginners